marsvogel/statamic-mailto/DOCUMENTATION.md

 ## Data format for `email`, `cc` and `bcc`

-You can use any email notation an email client would understand, you can even use multiple addresses seperated by comma.
+You can use any email notation an email client would understand, you can even use multiple addresses separated by comma.

 ```
 {{ mailto_link email="mail@example.com" display="Get in Touch" }}